North Dakota sheriff investigates report of attack on pipeline protester

+TOKYO Oil prices extended declines into a third session on Monday, dragged down by worries about oversupply as OPEC saw record output last month and as the U.S. rig count rose again.

-North Dakota authorities are investigating a weekend incident in which a pipeline protester said she was struck by a man driving a construction truck who drove over her feet and fired shots into the air.
+North Dakota authorities are investigating a weekend incident in which pipeline protesters said a woman was struck by a man driving a truck who drove over her feet and fired shots into the air.

 The Morton County Sheriff's Department is looking into what occurred, spokesman Rob Keller said in an email on Sunday, declining to comment further because the investigation is ongoing.